Christianq010/fsnd_Item-Catalog-linux-server/README.md

 ## Description

-> This repository contains a Web application that queries a database and then dynamically generates complete web pages and API endpoints.

 _This project is served on an installation of a Linux distribution on a virtual machine - Amazon Lightsail._

 > In this project we develop a RESTful web application using the Python framework Flask along with implementing third-party OAuth authentication.
 Learn when to properly use the various HTTP methods available to you and how these methods relate to CRUD (create, read, update and delete) operations serve it over our instance of ubuntu created on AWS.